-Most States (but not all States) have what we call a “point system” used to track traffic offenses and ultimately drivers who accumulate to many points in a certain period of time can lose their license.
+Most states (but not all states) have what we call a “point system” used to track traffic offenses and ultimately drivers who accumulate too many points in a certain period of time can lose their license.
 One question that I’m commonly asked by an individual looking for an attorney to handle a traffic matter is “how many points do I have on my license”.
 The short answer is I don’t know, but there are ways of finding out.
 Because I’m an attorney licensed in Colorado, this article will deal mainly with the Colorado Department of Motor Vehicles; however, most states will be similar to Colorado.
-Its best you check with an attorney who deals with traffic issues in your state for more information.
+It’s best you check with an attorney who deals with traffic issues in your state for more information.